reduxjs/redux/docs/Glossary.md

 type State = any;
 ```

-*State* (also called *state tree*) is a broad term, but in the Redux API it usually refers to the single state value that is managed by the store and returned by [`getState()`](api/Store.md#getState).
+*State* (also called the *state tree*) is a broad term, but in the Redux API it usually refers to the single state value that is managed by the store and returned by [`getState()`](api/Store.md#getState).
 It represents the entire state of a Redux application, which is often a deeply nested object.

 By convention, the top-level state is an object or some other key-value collection like a Map, but technically it can be any type.
 Still, you should do your best to keep the state serializable.
-Don’t put anything inside it that you can’t easily turn to JSON.
+Don’t put anything inside it that you can’t easily turn into JSON.

 ## Action